 I am wanting to plant a summer annual or a mix to use as forage for a small herd of rotational grazed cattle.
 At present I am leaning towards a mix of 12.5 lbs of pearl millet BMR, 6.25 lbs of sunn hemp and 2 lbs of daikon radish per acre.
 My concern is nitrogen, specifically nitrate poisoning.
 I want to apply 2 tons of chicken litter as fertilizer prior to planting to meet my P and K needs.
 The analysis of this litter says that I will be applying 109 lbs of nitrogen TKN per ton for a total of 218 lbs to the acre.
 In addition the sunn hemp will provide nitrogen as well.
 Is this an accessive amount of nitrogen, if so what is a better application rate while still utilizing the chicken litter or a is a different fertilizer recommended all together.
 Lastly, I want to follow this summer forage with a winter forage mix to accoplished both grazing and preparing this field for a hay field in the spring.
 Shold I fertilize again and with what and at what rate.
 The winter mix will contain triticale, peas, radish and collards.
 Thanks Jess KIllen L

-Ohio Posted 9 months ago
+Ohio Posted about 1 year ago

 My peaches turn brown and shrivel up before getting ripe, any ideas what maybe the cause of this?

-Greene County Ohio Posted 10 months ago
+Greene County Ohio Posted about 1 year ago

 I found a praying mantis by my door October 28th, she couldn’t fly.
 I brought her in and put her in a 70 gallon tank with plants and crickets she ate well on thanksgiving day she layed an egg sack, she died 5 weeks later, I have been watering and occasionally misting the hemlock plant she layed the eggs on.
 Yesterday 3/10 I noticed what looked like web coming from the sac hanging about an inch with what looks like some babies maybe 10 or 12.
 It was chilly out here yesterday maybe 45 a friend said put it outside it might prevent them from hatching out, he said it would be a big job in the tank.
 I did put the plant in the ground in a protected spot with leaves and a cut Christmas tree as a wind buffer and to protect the Bush.
 After about a 1/2 hour I had a Change of heart and brought it back in.
 It isn’t really doing anything now a day later????
 Do you think I killed them or delayed them or do you think that was all that it was going to do.
 Not sure what to do.
 Bummed out.
 I called around yesterday for the wingless fruit flies and they were out so I would pick them up today if they will start hatching again